RedisLabs/redislabs-docs/content/rc/how-to/flush-db.md

 alwaysopen: false
 categories: ["RC"]
 ---
 There are times where you want to delete all database data.
-In previous versions of Redis Enterprise Cloud, there was a button to perform this for you in the web UI.
-As more and more people use Redis Enterprise Cloud for their authoritative database, keeping that data safe is even more critical.
-So this operation was removed from the web UI so people did not accidentally hit it.

 {{% warning title="Data Loss Warning" %}} The flush command deletes ALL of the data in the database.
 This includes all data in memory and persisted to disk.
 We recommend that you